-If an issue happens in only one user account
+If the issue happens in the other account

-If an issue happens in more than one user account
+If the issue happens in the other user account:

 If you need more help with a software or hardware issue, contact Apple Support.
-If you work with an Advisor, Genius, or service provider to resolve an issue, be sure to mention any steps you've already tried and the results.
-Also mention any alert messages you've seen as part of the issue.
-You can take a screenshot of any messages that appear so you can refer to them later.
+Be sure to mention any steps you've taken, and the results of those steps.
+Also mention any alerts or other messages you've seen as part of the issue.
+You can take a screenshot of the message, so that you can refer to it later.